Disentangling Object Motion and Occlusion for Unsupervised Multi-frame Monocular Depth

 \section{Conclusions}

-To cope with monocular depth prediction challenge in dynamic scenes, we have presented a novel self-supervised multi-frame monocular depth prediction model, namely DynamicDepth.
-It consists of a Dynamic Object Motion Disentanglement module to disentangle object motions and a new occlusion-aware Cost Volume and Re-projection Loss to diminish occlusion effects caused by dynamic objects.
-DynamicDepth have achieved the state-of-the-art performance especially at the dynamic object areas on the Cityscapes~\cite{Cityscapes} and KITTI~\cite{kitti} datasets.
+We presented a novel self-supervised multi-frame monocular depth prediction model, namely DynamicDepth.
+It disentangle object motions and diminish occlusion effects caused by dynamic objects, achieved the state-of-the-art performance especially at the dynamic object areas on the Cityscapes~\cite{Cityscapes} and KITTI~\cite{kitti} datasets.

 \textbf{Acknowledgement: } This work was partially supported by the U.S. Department of Transportation (DOT) Center for Connected Multimodal Mobility grant \# No. 69A3551747117-2024230, and National Science Foundation (NSF) grant \# No. IIS-2041307.